jasperdewinter/pp/_pages/about.md

 Bio:
 ======
 Economist with wide ranging experience in central banking, policy analysis and (contract) research.
-Keen to bring quantitative techniques to (big) datasets to inform the policy debate.
+Keen to bring quantitative techniques to (big) datasets to inform the scientific and policy debate.

 Current position:
 =======